 How to Make Your Instagram Account Private

 We’ve all been told over and over: make sure your social accounts are locked down and private, or at the very least, clean and secure of any compromising information and images.
-Whether you’re applying for a job or just don’t want your prospective spouse seeing those embarrassing photos from senior year, it’s important to ensure that your account is either private or safe.
-But if you’re new to Instagram—or it’s been awhile since you created your account—you might be unsure on how to change the privacy settings on your account to protect your information.
+It’s important to ensure that your account is both private and safe as this can harm your job or school prospects.
+It you’re new to Instagram—or if it’s been a while since you created your account—you might be unsure of how to change the privacy settings on your account to protect your information.
 Let’s take a look.
-We’ll be using the iOS version of the app in our screenshots below, but the Android version is nearly identical to the Apple version of the app.
+We’ll be using the iOS version of the app in our screenshots below, but the Android version is near-identical to the Apple version of the app.

 Start by opening the app, either from your home screen (iOS) or your app drawer (Android).
-The app will open up on the home page for Instagram, showing a collection of posts and shares from your followed friends.
+The app will open up on the homepage for Instagram, showing a collection of posts and shares from your followed friends.
 Along the bottom of the app, you’ll find five icons for adding photos, viewing posts, and more.
 Tap on the profile icon on the bottom of the tab.
 On iOS, this shows your profile picture taken from Instagram.
 On Android, this shows a basic profile icon, a silhouette of a person.
-Tapping this will display your own profile, along with a few additional options.
+This will load your own profile, along with a few additional options.

-Once you’re inside of Instagram’s settings menu, you’ll see a long list of options.
-You can add your Facebook friends and your contacts, invite Facebook friends not yet on Instagram, and view your account settings.
+Once you’re inside Instagram’s settings menu, you’ll see a long list of options.
 It’s here where you’ll find options for two-factor authentication, the ability to hide your Instagram Story, and block users.
-But above all, the most important option here is “Private Account,” which you’ll find at the bottom of the account settings options on this page, before the traditional settings menu begins.
-Instagram warns below this switch that only people you approve can see your photos and videos, while mentioning that your existing followers won’t be affected by the switch.
+But above all, the most important option here is “Private Account,” which you’ll find at the bottom of the account settings options on this page before the traditional settings menu begins.
+Instagram warns below this switch that only people you approve can see your photos and videos while mentioning that your existing followers won’t be affected by the switch.
 If you’re trying to get rid of a specific user that already follows you, you’ll have to block them.

-When you’re ready to make your account private, all you have to do is flip the switch on this option.
+When you’re ready to make your account private, flip the switch on this option.
 Instagram will warn you about approving followers and your existing followers being unaffected by the change.
 Confirm your selection, and that’s it—your account is now private.
-If at any time you want to make your account public again, simply follow the steps above and flip the switch for private accounts to the “off” position.
-You’ll receive another confirmation message, and that’ll be that.
-You can do this as many times as you’d like, without any sort of repercussions—just remember that any posts you shared while your account was private will become public as soon as you flip that switch off.
+If at any time you want to make your account public once more, follow the steps above and flip the switch for private accounts off.
+You can do this as many times as you’d like without any repercussions—remember that any posts you shared while your account was private will become public as soon as you flip that switch off.

 How to View a Private Instagram Account